slackapi/hubot-slack/docs/_pages/basic_usage.md

 for any other Hubot.
 You define a regex to match against.
 Any message that matches your regex _and_ either includes an @-mention of your bot, or occurs within a DM with your bot will trigger the callback you assign to that regex.

+Note that Slack has the concept of [Threaded messages](https://api.slack.com/docs/message-threading) and in order to allow for your bot to respond in the context of those threaded messages the `thread_ts` field is available on the `res.message` object provided.
+This field will automatically be passed along for you, as a result your bot will automatically reply in the context of the thread, if the message to your bot originated from one.

 ```coffeescript
 module.exports = (robot) ->